-the State of Mississi (b) Out-of-State CP ppi A Firms with a Mississippi firm permit \$00
+the State of Mississippi (b) Out-of-State CPA Firms with a Mississippi firm permit \$00

-bhysical office in Mississippi - Annual & Initial \$110
+Which have no physical office in Mississippi- Annual & Initial \$110

-- A Firms late fee after January 1 \$150
+(c) Out-of-State CPA Firms late fee after January 1 \$150

-(d) Firm Permit reir - \$200
+(d) Firm Permit reinstatement fee \$200

-OTHED

 OTHER

 Name and address listing - CPAs or candidates \$100

 Name and address labels for CPAs or candidates \$200

 Public Information § 25-61-1 et seq.

 Copy of Board Rules and Regulations \$25

 Other copies \$.35 per copy if self-copied

-Ĩ \$1.00 per copy if copied by Board staff
+\$1.00 per copy if copied by Board staff

-ne renewal, application and other fees listed above,

-3rd party service providers may charge: transaction fees for use of credit card or e-check; and "e-Government" fees for development and maintenance of websites and online licensing and database applications on behalf of the Board.
+^{} In addition to the renewal, application and other fees listed above, 3rd party service providers may charge: transaction fees for use of credit card or e-check; and "e-Government" fees for development and maintenance of websites and online licensing and database applications on behalf of the Board.